 - Food that contains sodium could help in maintaining the blood pressure.
 Savory snacks, cured meats, cheese, chicken, soups, and bread have sodium content (27).
 You may speak to a pediatrician or a pediatric dietician to know about the right quantity of sodium your child needs at their age.

-- A well-balanced diet is also essential to maintain blood pressure.
-Having vegetables, fruits, and nuts as part of your daily diet helps.
-Foods rich in folic acid and vitamin B12 should be included in the regular meals.
+- A well-balanced diet is essential to maintaining blood pressure.
+Include vegetables, fruits, and nuts in your daily diet.
+Fruits and vegetables high in water content can help maintain hydration.
+Foods rich in folic acid and vitamin B12 should also be included in regular meals.

 - Drinking adequate water can help prevent dehydration, which is one of the causes for low blood pressure in children.